ConStruM: A Structure-Guided LLM Framework for Context-Aware Schema Matching: Tree-Based Context Module

 \subsection{Step 1: turn each table into a tree}

-Each table becomes its own small subtree: leaves are columns and internal nodes are natural-language summaries of progressively broader within-table scope.
-When a meaningful order exists (e.g., documentation or survey/form order), we preserve it; otherwise we treat the table as order-free and use any stable listing only for batching. \emph{Small} tables are straightforward: a table root summary plus one leaf per column.
+Each table becomes its own small subtree.
+At the bottom are the column leaves; above them, internal nodes are natural-language summaries of progressively broader within-table scope.
+We preserve available local structure when it is useful; otherwise we use a stable grouping for batching. \emph{Small} tables are straightforward: a table root summary plus one leaf per column.
 The harder case is \emph{wide} tables, which may not fit into one LLM prompt; for these we build a deeper hierarchy via recursive, coarse-to-fine chunking.

 \paragraph{Wide tables: recursive chunking into a multi-level tree.} When a table is wide, our goal is to build a \emph{coarse-to-fine} within-table hierarchy that can later provide both local neighborhood cues and higher-level scope.
 Since wide tables may exceed an LLM context window, we build the within-table tree in four stages.
 Stages 1--2 build a budget-feasible \emph{global picture} of the table (from windowed batches and sparse samples); Stage 3 converts this evidence into a compact \emph{grouping plan}; and Stage 4 (optional) refines boundaries when a meaningful order exists.
 We then recurse on any resulting group/span that is still too large, yielding multiple levels of increasingly coarse within-table summaries.